ZubairQazi/NDE_Categorization_Pipeline/README.md

 ]
 ```

+The pipeline will:
+- Use the `_id` field as the unique identifier for each item
-The pipeline will extract the `Description` field as the text to be processed and map the `Name` and `URL` fields to `title` and `source_url`, respectively, based on the column mappings configuration.
+- Extract the `Description` field as the text to be processed
+- Map the `Name` and `URL` fields to `title` and `source_url`, respectively, based on the column mappings configuration